bsharplydian/startup/notes.md

 2. in index.js, apiRouter.{httpMethod}("endpoint", async function takes req and res as params)
 3. in jsx, response is received
 4. if endpoint contains a /:id, it can be queried with req.params.id

+## final things needed for service deliverable
+- [x] delete item
+- [ ] remove inventories on player/game deletion
+- [ ] dynamic search
+- [ ] 3rd party integration
+- [ ] fix so it removes data from localstorage on logout/stores it in a cookie instead
+- [ ] error handling so it doesn't crash if you go to the wrong page at the wrong time